gabes135/gabes135.github.io/_posts/2025-05-30-shot_chart.md

 permalink: /shot_chart/
 date: 2025-05-30
 preview_image: /assets/sports/hm_gif.gif
 description: The rise of the three point shot in the NBA is well documented and well understood.
-In this post, I explore this trend in detail using shot chart data scraped from the NBA Stats website and managed using the peewee Python ORM.
+In this post, I explore this trend in further detail using shot chart data scraped from the NBA Stats website and managed using the peewee Python ORM.
 tools:
   - Python
   - SQLite